 - Click Taxes.

-- Choose Include in price, then click Save.
+- Under How tax is added, choose Include in price, then click Save.

 Tip: You can customize invoices to change how tax and pricing displays.